Pageboy/notes/docs/eBookProduction/Enhancing an eBook with interactivity multimedia and animation.md

 ---
-hide:
- - navigation
 tags:
   - ebookproduction
   - indesign
   - multimedia
+date: 2025-02-16
+updated: 2025-02-24
+title: Enhancing an eBook
 ---
 There are some ways we can creatively enhance the eBook version to provide some interactivity and multimedia that can go beyond the traditional book page.

 ## What enhancements we can add beyond text and image?